Ensono/amido.github.io/docs/workloads/common/data/pysparkle/pysparkle_quickstart.md

 ---

-[PySparkle](https://github.com/amido/stacks-azure-data/tree/main/pysparkle) is a Python library built to streamline data processing workflows with Apache Spark.

-As an integral component of the Stacks Data Platform, PySparkle is our example of data transformation in action.
+[PySparkle](https://github.com/amido/stacks-azure-data/tree/main/pysparkle) is a Python library built to streamline data processing workflows with Apache Spark, and is an integral part of the Stacks Data Platform.
-It's designed to showcase the capabilities of our platform.

 ## Key components

-The naming convention for the data pipelines originates in Databricks' Medallion Architecture, which emphasises structured data transformation layers.
+PySparkle is designed to assist implementing a [medallion data lake](../../../azure/data/etl_pipelines/etl_intro_data_azure.md#data-pipelines).
 The key components of PySparkle include:

-- **Silver processing**: This represents the 'Bronze to Silver' layer transformations.
+- **Silver processing**: Capabilities for performing 'Bronze to Silver' layer transformations.
 It accepts raw data of various formats (e.g. CSV, Parquet, JSON, Delta) as an input and converts it into a more structured Delta format.
-- **Gold processing**: This embodies the 'Silver to Gold' layer transformations.
-It performs advanced transformations, creating optimised, aggregated data sets for downstream consumption.
+- **Gold processing**: Capabilities for performing 'Silver to Gold' layer transformations.
+Supports additional transformations and aggregations of data, creating data sets optimised for downstream consumption.
 - **Data Quality**: PySparkle performs data quality checks according to user-provided configurations, ensuring the reliability and accuracy of the data.

-We have chosen Azure Data Lake Storage (ADLS Gen2) as both the source and destination systems for our data processing due to its scalability, security features, and seamless integration with our data processing workflows.

 ## PySparkle Usage